Disentangled Control of Multi-Agent Systems

-$\forall i \in \mathcal{N}\!\setminus\!\! \{\ell\}$, where the PE graph consists of the vertices representing the follower robots and edges of a regular icosahedron, augmented with an additional vertex representing the leader and directed edges from the leader to each follower, $d_{ij}(t)>0$ denotes the edge length at time $t$, $d_i^\ell(t)>0$ denotes the circumradius (i.e., the distance from the geometric center to a vertex) at time $t$, and the weighting coefficients $w^{\mathrm{f}} >0$ and $w^{\mathrm{\ell}} >0$ determine the relative importance of achieving the goals between maintaining the time-varying formation and following the leader.
+$\forall i \in \mathcal{N}\setminus\! \{\ell\}$, where the cost graph $\mathcal{G}^{\mathrm{PE}}$ consists of the vertices corresponding to the follower robots and edges of a regular icosahedron, augmented with an additional vertex corresponding to the leader robot and directed edges from the leader to each follower, $d_{ij}(t)>0$ denotes the edge length at time $t$, $d_i^\ell(t)>0$ denotes the circumradius (i.e., the distance from the geometric center to a vertex) at time $t$, and the weighting coefficients $w^{\mathrm{f}} >0$ and $w^{\mathrm{\ell}} >0$ determine the relative importance of achieving the goals between maintaining the time-varying formation and following the leader.
+According to \eqref{eqn:VPE_i_exp1}, we can obtain